NebulousLabs/Sia/Consensus.md

 spend hash is a hash of the spend conditions that must be met to spend the output.

-The id of a contract is determined by marshalling all of the transaction fields except for the signatures and then appending the byte array "scoinout" and the index of the output within the transaction, and then taking the hash.
+The id of a contract is determined by marhsalling an identifier with the string "siacoin output" and appending that to the marshalling of the transaction (excluding the signatures).
+This is easiest understood by looking at the function 'OutputID' in consensus/types.go

 File Contracts
 --------------